-- Collision covers damage to your car caused by physical contact with another vehicle or an object, such as a, tree, rock, guardrail, or building. - Comprehensive covers damage to your car caused by something other than a collision.
+- Collision covers damage to your car caused by physical contact with another vehicle or an object, such as a tree rock, guardrail, building, or person. - Comprehensive covers damage to your car caused by something other than a collision.
 For example, comprehensive can cover damage from fire, theft, vandalism, windstorm, flood, falling objects, etc. It does not cover mechanical breakdown, normal wear and tear, or maintenance.

 Collision and Comprehensive coverage provide compensation based on the market value of your car.
+If the value is low, you may not choose these.